ILDAnaSoft/ILDDelphes/cards/Readme.md

 # ILCDelphes/cards
 ### Delphes cards for generic ILC detector model

+To use this model for fast ILC detector response simulation with Delphes, copy the main model file (`delphes_card_ILCgen.tcl`) and the include file catalog (`ILCgen/`) into `cards/` catalog of your local Delphes installation.

 More information on the implementation can be found in [doc/](https://github.com/ILDAnaSoft/ILDDelphes/tree/master/doc)